 Rxpwr is the receive signal power, normalized to 20 MHz and expressed in dBm/20 MHz, at the antenna connector of the STA of the triggering PPDU.
 Rxpwr is an average of the receive signal power over the antennas on which the average PLDL is being computed.
 If the triggering PPDU is a HT-mixed, VHT, HE, or EHT PPDU, then the receive signal power is measured from the fields prior to the HT-STF, VHT-STF, HE-STF, or EHT-STF, respectively.

-NOTE 1—TxpwrAP and Rxpwr are normalized to 20 MHz and expressed in dBm/20 MHz, while TxpwrSTA and TargetRxpwr are expressed in dBm without normalization.
+NOTE 1—TxpwrAP and Rxpwr are normalized to 20 MHz and expressed in dBm/20 MHz, where the nomarlization only includes non-punctured channels.
+TxpwrSTA and TargetRxpwr are expressed in dBm without normalization.

 Discussion: